4 Ways to Reduce Workers Compensation Claims for Employees

 1. Understand your claims history

-Effective claims management begins with an understanding of what has happened in the past followed by corrective actions to address loss trends and improve financial outcomes.
+Effective claims management begins with understanding what has happened in the past, followed by corrective actions to address loss trends and improve financial outcomes.
 For casualty lines of coverage, this process should involve:

 Analyzing claim trends that negatively affect loss experience and total cost of risk.

 Developing a risk control plan based on this review.

 Spelling out the financial improvement to be expected by implementing the recommended plan.

 This process of improving safety in targeted areas can help reduce insurance premiums by up to 15 percent in the first 12 months.

 Case in point: A large restoration contractor could not improve its Workers’ Compensation experience because of increased injuries from inexperienced workers.
 This was preventing the company from qualifying for new projects.